Efficient classical simulation of the Deutsch-Jozsa and Simon's algorithms: Conclusions

-While we still believe that quantum computers \emph{are} more powerful than classical computers, the question arises whether oracle separation really can distinguish quantum-computational complexity classes from classical complexity classes.
+While we still believe that quantum computers \emph{are} more powerful than classical computers, the question arises whether oracle separation really can distinguish quantum computation from classical computation.
 There are many other examples of quantum-classical oracle separation,\autocite{Fan2007,Alagic2007,NISTOracular} and some simple cases can be conjectured to have efficient simulations in the QSL framework (e.g., $3$-level systems\autocite{Spekkens} for the three-valued Deutsch-Jozsa problem\autocite{Fan2007}), but in general the question needs further study.
-It \emph{is} possible that the same technique can be used for direct computation using other quantum algorithms\autocite{Grover1996,Shor1994}, but this will take us out of the oracle paradigm.
+It \emph{is} possible that the technique can be used for direct computation using other quantum algorithms\autocite{Grover1996,Shor1994}, but this will take us out of the oracle paradigm.
 Also, general quantum computation has been conjectured to use genuinely quantum properties such as the continuum of quantum states, or contextuality\autocite{Larsson2012,Howard2014}, which both are missing from the QSL framework\autocite{Spekkens}.
 In any case, neither the Deutsch-Jozsa nor Simon's algorithm needs genuinely quantum mechanical resources.